-CIEA was recruited and approved by the NCRP Tribal LC members in 2014 to coordinate Tribal representation and engagement in the NCRP, ensuring that Tribal perspectives are included in all NCRP planning documents, messaging and communications, to advocate for state and federal resources for North Coast Tribes to perform outreach to North Coast Tribes to ensure that they are aware of and supported in applying for project funding, providing technical assistance to Tribes, and hiring, overseeing and working with Tribal technical consultants on various work products.
+CIEA was recruited and approved by the NCRP Tribal LC members in 2014 to coordinate Tribal representation and engagement in the NCRP, and accomplishes its NCRP role under contract to Humboldt County.
+Sherri Norris is the lead representative for CIEA, and serves as the NCRP Director of Tribal Engagement, ensuring that Tribal perspectives are included in all NCRP planning documents, messaging and communications, advocating for state and federal resources for North Coast Tribes, performing outreach to North Coast Tribes to ensure that they are aware of and supported in applying for project funding, providing technical assistance to Tribes, and hiring, overseeing and working with Tribal technical consultants on various work products.
 CIEA coordinates and facilitates the nomination and voting process for Tribal selection of the LC and TPRC Tribal Representatives and the coordination meetings of selected NCRP Tribal Representatives and regional Tribes.
 As requested by the NCRP Tribes, CIEA staff represent the NCRP at conferences and meetings at the local, state and federal level.
 In close collaboration with assigned staff from Humboldt County, Sonoma Water and WCW, CIEA works to ensure effective communication with the NCRP Tribal representatives on meeting agendas, strategic plans and policy decisions of the NCRP.